Peter Koper: Dreamlander years

 While a student at Johns Hopkins University, Koper lived off-campus in the Fell's Point neighborhood of Baltimore.
 There, he first met filmmaker John Waters at the Hollywood Bakery, a communal studio and living space founded by Vincent Peranio, a Maryland Institute College of Art graduate who would serve as production designer for many Waters films.
 Koper recalls how, in 1968, shortly before Waters made Mondo Trasho, the group later known as the Dreamlanders coalesced from three distinct groups: recent Maryland Institute College of Art alumni, many of whom lived at the Hollywood Bakery; the Johns Hopkins University literary set, including Koper himself; and Waters' friends from Baltimore's suburbs by way of Baltimore's gay scene, including Divine.
 "We weren't hippies by any stretch of the imagination," Koper remembered.
 "It was much more like...freaks is what we called ourselves, and it was sort of a coming together of all the misfits and malcontents and juvenile delinquents."

-Koper appeared alongside John Waters, Edith Massey and other Dreamlanders in Edith's Shopping Bag, a 1976 documentary Koper helped to direct about Massey's Fells Point thrift store.

 After what one contemporary called "several frantic years in Fells Point," Koper sought a quieter life, and purchased a twenty-six acre farm twenty-five miles north of Baltimore in Hampstead, Maryland.
 As Waters began production on Desperate Living, he asked Koper if he could build the sets for the Mortville exteriors there.
 Koper agreed, on the condition that "every trace of Mortville vanish when filming was completed."
 Production designer Vince Peranio was soon constructing a plywood castle and a slum of rubbish along Koper's otherwise bucolic farm lane.
 Production manager Robert Maier recalls the challenges of the location, including flooded dirt roads and limited septic facilities, acknowledging Koper's patience throughout the ordeal.
 Koper also portrayed one of Queen Carlotta's goons in the film.